briandconnelly/nicheconstruct/paper/methods.md

 where $z$ is a baseline fitness (the fitness of an individual with zeros at every locus), and $X(a_i)$ indicates whether the allelic state $a_i$ is non-zero ($1$) or not ($0$).
 If there are no stress loci ($L=0$), the fitness of a producer and non-producer is $z-c$ and $z$, respectively.

 **TODO: better name for $X()$**
+**TODO: delta for the non-zero fitness effects? - delta is the sampled value**

 ## Overview of Basic Simulation Cycle